nmshd/documentation/_docs_use-cases/use-case-consumption-get-versions-of-attribute-shared-with-peer.md

 {% include properties_list.html %}

-This use case allows you to retrieve a list of shared [LocalAttributes]({% link _docs_integrate/data-model-overview.md %}#lcoalattribute) for a given source Attribute.
+This use case allows you to retrieve a list of [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) versions shared with a given peer.
-In case of [IdentityAttributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute) a list comprising of own shared IdentityAttributes for the specified RepositoryAttribute is returned.
-In case of [RelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) the list contains ThirdPartyRelationshipAttributes you re-shared based on the specified RelationshipAttribute.
+Since only the LocalAttribute subtypes [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute), [OwnRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute), and [PeerRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute) represent forwardable Attributes, a list of shared versions can only be retrieved for such LocalAttributes.

 ## Parameters

-- The `attributeId` belonging to a LocalAttribute you would like to know all shared versions of
+- The `attributeId` belonging to a LocalAttribute you would like to know the versions shared with a specific peer of.
-- Optionally the returned LocalAttributes can be limited to those shared with specific `peers`.
+- The returned LocalAttribute versions are limited to those shared with a specific `peer`.
-- `onlyLatestVersions` omits succeeded versions such that only the most recent version you shared per peer is returned.
-In detail, this means that if the `attributeId` given as input belongs to a LocalAttribute, that already has successors you also shared with the peer, only the shared copy corresponding to the most recently shared successor will be returned.
+- `onlyLatestVersions` omits succeeded versions such that only the most recent version you shared with the peer is returned.
+  In detail, this means that if the `attributeId` given as input belongs to a LocalAttribute that already has successors you also shared with the peer, only the most recently shared successor will be returned.
   By default this is set to be `true`.

 ## On Success

-- A list of shared LocalAttribute versions of the source Attribute belonging to the `attributeId` given as input is returned.
+- A list of versions of the LocalAttribute belonging to the given `attributeId` shared with the specified `peer` is returned.
-- If `peers` were specified, the list is limited to the entries shared with those peers.
-- If `onlyLatestVersions` is disabled, all versions will be returned, even if they already have successors.
+- If `onlyLatestVersions` is disabled, all versions shared with the peer will be returned, even if they already have successors.

 ## On Failure

 - No LocalAttributes can be returned if the `attributeId` correlates to an unknown LocalAttribute.
-- No LocalAttributes can be returned if an empty list is provided for `peers`.
+- No LocalAttributes can be returned if the `attributeId` doesn't belong to an OwnIdentityAttribute, an OwnRelationshipAttribute, or a PeerRelationshipAttribute.
 - No LocalAttributes can be returned if the parameters are malformed.